UK Macroeconomic Dashboard

 Where does this dashboard get its data from?

 Direct from the primary sources.
 Inflation, employment, wage growth and GDP come from the ONS Time Series JSON feeds.
-The Bank of England base rate and the average quoted mortgage rate come from the BoE Interactive Statistical Database.
+The Bank of England base rate, the 10-year gilt yield and the average quoted mortgage rate all come from the BoE Interactive Statistical Database.
 The FTSE 100 and FTSE 250 month-end levels come from Yahoo Finance.
 We do not buy data from third parties or scrape paywalled feeds, so every figure on the page links back to the official release.

 How current are the numbers?